SoK: Log Based Transparency Enhancing Technologies: Essential Mechanisms

-The logging mechanism is the first to take place and involves the system operator of the subject system and log, which is maintained by log operators.
+Logging involves the system operator of the subject system and log, which is maintained by log operators.

-The sanitisation mechanism is the second in line, taking place either between the logging mechanism recording information and it being committed to the log (e.g., to protect commercially confidential information that even trusted auditors may not see) or before the release and query mechanism (e.g., to allow for both privacy-preserving releases of information and access to raw data depending on the party information is released to, and enforce access control to information).
+Sanitisation takes place either between the logging mechanism recording information and committing it to the log (e.g., to protect commercially confidential information that even trusted auditors may not see) or before the release and query mechanism (e.g., to allow for both privacy-preserving releases of information and access to raw data depending on the party information is released to, and enforce access control to information).

-The release and query mechanism relates the log to the users of transparency i.e., auditors, data subjects, and other third-party individuals.
+The release and query mechanism relates the log to the users of transparency i.e., auditors, data subjects, and other third-party individuals, who then relate to each other and take action through external mechanisms.

-The external mechanisms allow users of transparency to relate to each other and take action (e.g., \textit{contest} the system~\cite{hicks2022transparency}) based on what transparency reveals.